asyamoh/reading-notes/README.md

-my name is Asia Nazif I graduated engineering from univesity of Jordan
+my name is Asia Nazif a ChE graduate form university of jardan.